Worcester State University: History

 At the end of the 2020–2021 academic year, nearby Becker College closed, and transferred custody of their academic records to WSU.

 Campus

 WSU is located on Chandler Street in the Tatnuck neighborhood of Worcester.
-The 58-acre campus includes woods and wetlands, and features an east-facing slope with buildings directly on its hillside.
+The 58-acre campus includes woods and wetlands, and features several buildings constructed on a steep, east-facing slope.

 In the late nineteenth century, the campus was the site of "Willow Farm", home of William Sever Lincoln (1811–1889), who led the 34th Massachusetts Infantry Regiment during the American Civil War and was brevetted Brigadier General in 1865.
 He was the son of Levi Lincoln Jr., former Governor of Massachusetts.
+The property was later purchased by Worcester industrialist George I. Rockwood for whom Worcester's Rockwood Field, adjacent to WSU's campus, is named.